neondatabase/website/content/docs/introduction/billing.md

 This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
 Billing in Neon is account-based.
 If you require a project-based cost breakdown, refer to your [billing invoice](#neon-invoices).
 For unit pricing, see [Billing rates](#billing-rates).

 <Admonition type="note">
-The **Project storage**, **Written data**, and **Data transfer** billing metrics are caclulated in gibibytes, otherwise known as binary gigabytes.
+The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>

 ### Compute time

 The _Compute time_ metric counts _Compute Unit (CU)_ active time.
 A CU has 1 vCPU and 4 GB of RAM.
-In Neon, a [compute endpoint](/docs/reference/glossary/#compute-endpoint) can have anywhere from .25 CUs to 8 CUs.
+In Neon, a [compute endpoint](/docs/reference/glossary/#compute-endpoint) can have anywhere from .25 CUs to 7 CUs.
 The number of CUs determines the processing capacity of your Neon database.
 A connection from a client or application activates a compute endpoint and its CUs.
 Activity on the connection keeps the compute endpoint and its CUs in an active state.
 A defined period of inactivity places the compute endpoint and its CUs into an idle state.

 Factors that affect the amount of compute time include: